 Next, User 1 and User 2 are user-defined programs.
-For each of these programs, one user can create a custom program, save it, and re-use it every time they want.
+For each program, one user can create a custom program, save it, and reuse it whenever they want.
 And finally, the HRC1 and HRC2 programs are pre-set heart rate programs for 65% heart rate and 85% heart rate.

-If one of these programs is in use, the machine will auto-adjust the speed depending on the user’s heart rate to keep them within the selected HR interval.
+If either of these programs is in use, the machine will auto-adjust the speed depending on the user’s heart rate to keep them within the selected HR interval.

 RTM Assembly and Maintenance

-As I’ve mentioned earlier, the HCI fitness treadmill is quite heavy, so its transport and assembly require at least two people.
+As I’ve mentioned, the HCI fitness treadmill is quite heavy, so its transport and assembly require at least two people.
 The deck with the motors comes pre-assembled, but the rest of the machine does require assembly.

-You will have to connect the two front upright bars, the motors cover, the console, and the two side rails for rehab training.
-This shouldn’t take more than an hour, and the manual provides all the necessary instructions.
+For rehab training, you will have to connect the two front upright bars, the motors cover, the console, and the two side rails.
+Consequently, it shouldn’t take more than an hour, and the manual provides all the necessary instructions.
 Also, all the tools needed for the task come included with the machine.

 For maintenance, the deck requires lubrication.
-It’s also essential to keep the belt clean to prevent any debris or textile fibers from being caught in the motor.
-And finally, you should periodically inspect the machine to ensure everything functions properly, and all the joints still hold tight in place.
+Keeping the belt clean is also essential to prevent debris or textile fibers from getting caught in the motor.
+And finally, you should periodically inspect the machine to ensure everything functions properly, and all the joints hold tight.